Pediatrician serving Downey

 Most Downey parents I work with are not looking for a parenting overhaul.
 They are looking for an answer to one specific question that has been on their mind for weeks.
 Sleep that is not improving.
 A first grader at Gallatin or Lewis who is suddenly anxious.
 A middle schooler at Stephen Foster who has changed in ways the parents cannot quite name.
 A teen at Warren or Downey High who is pulling away.
 Each of these can be talked through in thirty focused minutes.

-Online consultations are a good fit for the way Downey parents live.
+The free scripts and videos are a good fit for the way Downey parents live.
 No drive to a specialist's office.
 No taking a full afternoon off work.
 Just a private thirty minutes from your home, scheduled around your week, paid securely.

 Schools and neighborhoods we hear from